lenderpanel

 Recently asked questions about conveyancing in Queenborough

-I'm purchasing a new build house in Queenborough with the aid of help to buy.
-The developers would not move on the price so I negotiated £7000 of additionals instead.
-The property agent told me not reveal to my solicitor about this extras as it will jeopardize my loan with Santander.
-Do I keep my lawyer in the dark?.
+I'm buying a new build house in Queenborough with the aid of help to buy.
+The builders would not budge the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The estate agent advised me not disclose to my conveyancer about the side-deal as it could adversely affect my loan with the bank.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.